A dynamic global environment

 Develop strong research skills that are especially relevant for students interested in an academic career.
 Each year the OSIM area sponsors a seminar series to bring researchers from other universities to UT Dallas.

-What Is Organizations, Strategy and International Management (OSIM)?
+Learn about Organizations, Strategy and International Management (OSIM)

 The Organizations, Strategy and International Management Area is a multidisciplinary group of management educators and scholars engaged in cutting-edge research and teaching activities.
 The area’s world-class research and teaching cover such disciplines as:

-The Organizations, Strategy, and International Management Area provides both undergraduate and graduate students a solid foundation in various areas of study.
-Whether your focus is entrepreneurship, human resources, international management or healthcare, you will be prepared to take on the challenges as tomorrow’s leaders in business.
+The Organizations, Strategy, and International Management Area provides undergraduate and graduate students a solid foundation in various areas of study.
+From entrepreneurship to human resources, international management to healthcare, OSIM prepares students to take on the challenges of tomorrow.

-We also offer a wide variety of elective courses for BA, MBA and MS programs that prepare you for the challenges of managing in a dynamic global environment.
+OSIM also offers a variety of elective courses for BA, MBA and MS programs that prepare students for the challenges of management in a dynamic global environment.

 Resource Articles